Proxemic communication strategies

 Proxemic communication deals with the ways that what is communicated in face-to-face conversations may go beyond the overt information being imparted.
-The communication may be influenced by degree of proximity and by non-verbal signals including touch, and varies between different cultures.
-Research in this field has been carried out on cross-cultural differences, and on interaction in counseling and clinical settings.
+The communication may be influenced by the degree of proximity and by non-verbal signals including touch, and varies between different cultures.
+Research in this field has been carried out on cross-cultural differences, and interaction in counseling and clinical settings.
+"Social engineering"--a practice sharing significant overlap with proxemic communication--is an increasingly prominent attack vector for cybercriminals.

 The field of proxemics

 Proxemics is one of several subcategories of the study of nonverbal communication.
 Proxemics can be defined as "the interrelated observations and theories of man's use of space as a specialized elaboration of culture".
 The term was coined in 1963 by the cultural anthropologist Edward T. Hall.

 In his work on proxemics, Hall separated his theory into two overarching categories: personal space and territory.
 Personal space describes the immediate space surrounding a person, while territory refers to the area which a person may "lay claim to" and defend against others.